instrumentisto/rust-incubator/3_ecosystem/3_3_date_time/README.md

 Prove your implementation correctness with additional tests.
 For tests reproducibility consider that "now time" is the date specified in the `NOW` constant.

+> 💡 The structure needs to be modified

 ## Questions